onflow/OWBSummer2020Project/22/README.md

 **Noteable technical features**
  - curated drops.
 Owner of marketplace add drops not artists
- - extending the time of all auctions on late bid when there is a late bid
+ - extending the time of all auctions on late bid to avoid a late bidder from hikacking the auction
  - bid on tied auction is allowed after the auction has ended.
 There has to be a winner.
- - money bid in an auction is escrowed
+ - money bid in an auction is escrowed to ensure that the artist will grt the money on a settlement
  - all values ate customizable from outside the contract.
 Length of auction, cut percentage aso

 **Current Limitations**